- Whether any tax is payable

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 The Personal Representative must advise HMRC that tax is due, and liaise with them over payment.
-The tax must be paid at the end of the sixth month after the death.
-When the tax has been paid HMRC will issue a receipt which should be sent to the Probate Registry.
+HMRC will review the information, which can take time depending on whether they dispute any of the valuations that have been provided.
+Any Inheritance Tax that is due should be paid at the end of the sixth month after the death, after this date, interest starts to accrue.
+When the tax has been paid, HMRC will issue a receipt which needs to be sent to the Probate Registry.
 Only then will the Probate Registry issue a Grant of Probate.

 Therefore it’s a bit of a catch-22 situation, as the Inheritance Tax must be paid before a Grant of Probate will be issued – meaning you don’t have easy access to funds in the Estate.
-If there is available cash held in bank accounts, banks will normally release funds to settle any Inheritance Tax due.
-If not, the Executors or Administrators will need to work out another way to pay the Inheritance Tax, perhaps by paying out of their own pocket, getting a loan or setting up a payment scheme.
+If there is available cash held in bank accounts, banks may release funds to settle any Inheritance Tax due.
+If not, the Executors or Administrators will need to work out another way to pay the Inheritance Tax, perhaps by paying out of their own pocket, getting an Executor's loan or setting up a payment scheme.

 It can take some time to organise all this, and all the correspondence needed with HMRC can slow things down if you are not familiar with their processes.